HOA laws — Maine

 Is mediation required for HOA disputes in Maine?

-What law governs HOAs in Maine?
+What statute or law governs HOAs in Maine?

 HOA Laws in Other States